scrtlabs/secret-vrf-challenge-contract/README.md

 This repo also comes with all the dependencies you need to develop Secret Contracts, and SecretCLI.

-### Millionaire's Problem

-The code in this repo solves the millionaire's problem in a rather naive way.

-This is part of the [Getting Started Guide](https://example.com).
-It is meant as an easy to understand first contract example.
-Therefore, it is expected to value readability over optimized code and idiomatic Rust.

-### How is this different from Secret IDE?
+## How is this different from Secret IDE?

 [Secret IDE](https://github.com/digiline-io/Secret-IDE-Plugin) is an awesome tool, that sets up a Jetbrains IDE in the browser for you, with amazing templates to start from.
 However, it does not include the LocalSecret environment.
 This is mainly where this Gitpod container comes in handy, mainly for users that either: